-The column, thus prepared, was percolated with a dilute solution of CaCl1 (0.02 n); the effluent was collected in 10 ml aliquots, which were analyzed for Na and K by means of a flame photometer.
+The column, thus prepared, was percolated with a dilute solution of CaCl2 (0.02 n); the effluent was collected in 10 ml aliquots, which were analyzed for Na and K by means of a flame photometer.
 The analytical methods for Mg are much less sensitive than those for Na and K, but semi-quantitative estimation of Mg with eriochrome black - after precipitation of Ca as oxalate - allowed discrimination of the classes: absent, trace, distinct and maximal.
-Assuming the Mgratios in these classes to be as 0: 1: 2: 3and bearing in mind that the total amount of Mg found in the effluent should be equal to the amount of exchangeable Mg originally present in the flooded soil, these data could be transformed into semi-quantitative results.
-The break-through curves of Na, K and Mg found in this way are shown in fig. 37.
-The maxima of these curves appear in the order Na-K-Mg, and the separation of Na from Mg is virtually complete.
+Assuming the Mgratios in these classes to be as 0:1:2:3 and bearing in mind that the total amount of Mg found in the effluent should be equal to the amount of exchangeable Mg originally present in the flooded soil, these data could be transformed into semi-quantitative results.

-3 The existence of such irregularities has been demonstrated by VERHOEVEN (1953).
+1 The existence of such irregularities has been demonstrated by Verhoeven (1953).
 Their effects may be largely eliminated by an adequate technique of sampling, including the composition of soil samples from many (usually 16) separate borings.

-FIG. 37.
+Fig. 37.
 Ionic separation in a soil column